aliciasply/ETL-Challenge/README.md

 ### Project Description:

-(1) Extracting data from scraping all three websites
+(1) Extracting data from scraping all three websites .\
-* I scraped realreal.com and find the product id, watch brand, watch model, watch price and the link directly link to the website.
+* I scraped realreal.com and find the product id, watch brand, watch model, watch price and the link directly link to the website.\
 (2) Transforming the data
 * Converted the data into a dataframe, followed by cleaning up the data by changing its data type and removed any unncessary symbols from the dataframe.
 (3) Loading the data into the database